berkeleycompute/chia-enclave-wallet-client/TAKE_OFFER_WIDGET.md

-# TakeOfferModal Widget
+# TakeOfferWidget

-The `TakeOfferModal` is a comprehensive, ready-to-use React component for taking/accepting Chia offers.
-It provides a complete user interface with offer parsing, balance checking, coin selection, and transaction execution.
+The `TakeOfferWidget` is a comprehensive, ready-to-use React component for taking/accepting Chia offers using Dexie marketplace data.
+It provides a complete user interface with offer analysis, balance checking, coin selection, and transaction execution.

 ## Features